lucashuet93/botbuilder-proactivemessaging/typescript/README.md

 cloudStorageEndpoint="https://<AZURE_FUNCTION_APP_NAME>.azurewebsites.net/api/storeConversationReference?code=<FUNCTION_ACCESS_KEY>"
 ```

-8. Test if when you create a new conversation results in storing conversation reference in the CosmosDB database.
+8. Test if creating a new conversation results in storing conversation reference in the CosmosDB database.

+### Broadcasting Messages through The Cloud

+Our next goal is to extract the conversation references from CosmosDB and send some messages to these references.